Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 She said he had placed several towels on her head.

-Three sisters raped at one residence
+3 sisters raped at 1 residence

 Two months later, investigators say Goodlow struck again.